Biography / Resume

 How Did it Come to This

 Music can shape and transform individuals and communities.
-My own experiences—singing with family members around the piano and kazoo-ing in a raft on the Snake river; the formal church music of my Baptist upbringing, performing the great choral masterworks and studying flute at Butler University; serving as choral director for Franklin College, three Unitarian Universalist organizations (since 1991), and the Indianapolis Women’s Chorus (for 13 years); studying Gregorian chant at St. Meinrad’s Archabbey; improvising at Music for People workshops; designing and performing in multi-arts worship events; and singing and dancing my prayers in ceremony—all these have gifted me with profound experiences that demonstrate the power of shared sounding.
+My own experiences—singing with family members around the piano and kazoo-ing in a raft on the Snake river; the formal church music of my Baptist upbringing, performing the great choral masterworks and studying flute at Butler University; serving as choral director for Franklin College, three Unitarian Universalist organizations, and the Indianapolis Women’s Chorus (for 13 years); studying Gregorian chant at St. Meinrad’s Archabbey; improvising with Music for People and Rhiannon’s All the Way In (2023 cohort); designing and performing in multi-arts worship events; and singing and dancing my prayers in ceremony—all these have gifted me with profound experiences that demonstrate the power of shared sounding.